2 Extremes in Corporate Team Building

 For example, you are working with a team to decrease the time it takes to complete a project and send it to the customer.
 This is connected to an endless amount of Machines, Materials, Methods, Measurement, Mother Nature (the environment), and the People in the process.

-- Work with the team through Plan; Do; Check; Act (PDCA) and learn what other methods they use within the team.
+- Work with the team through Plan; Do; Check; Act (PDCA) and learn what other methods they use.

 - Guide the team through a Planning / Process Map